-Reigate School provides continuing support to children about whom there have concerns and who leave the setting by ensuring that information is shared confidentially with the child's new setting.
+Reigate School provides continuing support to children where concerns are identified and who leave the setting by ensuring that information is shared confidentially with the child's new setting.
 We will ensure records are forwarded as a matter of priority and within statutory timescale.